Sitecore/jss/docs/data/routes/docs/nextjs/experience-editor/walkthrough/en.md

 ---
 # Walkthrough: Connect your Next.js app to the Experience Editor

-A Next.js application utilizes the [JSS Http rendering engine](/docs/fundamentals/services/view-engine) feature for integration to the Sitecore Experience Editor.
+A Next.js application utilizes the [JSS Http rendering engine](/docs/fundamentals/services/view-engine#http-rendering-engine) feature for integration to the Sitecore Experience Editor.
 This article will guide you through the required configuration.

+> Note the `dotnet new` template for Next.js includes pre-configured integration with the Experience Editor.

 ## Step 1: Sitecore configuration